Offline PKI using 3 YubiKeys and an ARM single board computer

 Then, you can create an intermediate certificate with offline-pki yubikey

-and use it to sign any CSR with offline-pki certificate sign
+intermediate and use it to sign certificates by providing a CSR to offline-pki

-careful and inspect the CSR before signing it, as only the subject name can
+certificate sign.
+Be careful and inspect the CSR before signing it, as only the

-be overridden.
+subject name can be overridden.
 Check the documentation for more details.
-Get the available

 The hardware part#